tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Update of the TLS ExtensionType Registry

-IANA is requested to create the following two entries in the existing registry for ExtensionType (defined in {{!RFC8446}}):
+IANA is requested to create the following three entries in the existing registry for ExtensionType (defined in {{!RFC8446}}):

-1. encrypted_client_hello(0xfe08), with "TLS 1.3" column values being set to "CH, EE", and "Recommended" column being set to "Yes".
+1. encrypted_client_hello(0xfe09), with "TLS 1.3" column values set to
+   "CH, EE", and "Recommended" column set to "Yes".
+2. is_client_hello_inner (0xda09), with "TLS 1.3" column values set to
+   "CH", and "Recommended" column set to "Yes".
-3. outer_extensions(0xfd00), with the "TLS 1.3" column values being set to "",
+3. outer_extensions(0xfd00), with the "TLS 1.3" column values set to "",
-   and "Recommended" column being set to "Yes".
+   and "Recommended" column set to "Yes".

 ## Update of the TLS Alert Registry {#alerts}

-IANA is requested to create an entry, ech_required(121) in the existing registry for Alerts (defined in {{!RFC8446}}), with the "DTLS-OK" column being set to "Y".
+IANA is requested to create an entry, ech_required(121) in the existing registry for Alerts (defined in {{!RFC8446}}), with the "DTLS-OK" column set to "Y".

 # ECHConfig Extension Guidance {#config-extensions-guidance}